-SMA Sub- categories Basis for classification - Outstanding balance remains continuously in excess of the sanctioned limit or drawing power, whichever is lower, for a period of:
+SMA Sub- categories Basis for classification - Outstanding balance rema continuously in excess of the sanctioned limit o drawing power, whichever is lower, for a period of

 SMA-1 More than 30 days and up to 60 days

 SMA-2 More than 60 days and up to 90 days

-8.3 The above-mentioned instructions on classification of borrower accounts into SMA categories are applicable for all loans (including retail loans), other than agricultural advances governed by crop season-based asset classification norms, irrespective of size of exposure of the bank.

-8.4 Classification of borrower accounts as SMA as well as NPA shall be done as part of day-end process for the relevant date and the SMA or NPA classification date shall be the calendar date for which the day end process is run.
-In other words, the date of SMA/NPA shall reflect the asset classification status of an account at the day-end of that calendar date.
+- 8.3 The above-mentioned instructions on classification of borrower accounts into SMA categories are applicable for all loans (including retail loans), other than agricultural advances governed by crop season-based asset classification norms, irrespective of size of exposure of the bank. - 8.4 Classification of borrower accounts as SMA as well as NPA shall be done as part of day-end process for the relevant date and the SMA or NPA classification date shall be the calendar date d.
+Systemically Important Non-Deposit taking Non-Banking Financial Companies (NBFC-ND-SI) and Deposit taking Non-Banking Financial Companies (NBFC-D).

-4 For the purpose of instructions in part B1 and B2 of this Master Circular, 'lenders' shall mean:
+5 For the purpose of instructions in part B1 and B2 of this Master Circular, 'lenders' shall mean: